voerro/vue-notifications/README.md

 notify('Data has been successfully saved!');
 ```

-You're not limited with plain text - HTML is supported.
+You're not limited to plain text - HTML is supported.

 ## Component Properties

-There is a number of properties you can pass to the component in a similar manner you can pass the "first-notification".
+There is a number of properties you can pass to the component in a similar manner we passed the "first-notification" in the example above.

 Property | Default Value | Possible Values | Description
 --- | --- | --- | --- |